-“For information about creditors’ meetings that may be called in relation to this administration, please refer to AFSA's website www.afsa.gov.au under the Quick Links Menu."
+“For information about creditors’ meetings that may be called in relation to this administration, please refer to AFSA's website www.afsa.gov.au."

-6.1 Section 12 of the Act provides R&E with the power to investigate where there are issues of concern either with the advertisement submitted for publishing, during the annual inspection program, or through a complaint being received.
-R&E will examine the level of trustees’ compliance with the obligations set out in this practice direction and the legislative framework outlined in paragraphs 2.1 to 2.4 above.
-Advertisements will not be accepted for publication on AFSA's website if they do not comply with these obligations.
+6.1 Section 12 of the Act provides E&PS with the power to investigate issues of concern either with notices of creditors’ meetings lodged for publication during the annual inspection programme or through a complaint being received.
+E&PS will examine the level of registered trustees’ compliance with the obligations set out in this practice direction and the legislative framework outlined in paragraphs 2.1 to 2.5 above.

 6.2 Notices lodged with the Inspector-General that are not in the approved form will be returned to the trustee or controlling trustee to be corrected and resubmitted.

 6.3 Where breaches of these obligations or a lack of record-keeping are identified a trustee will be asked to take appropriate remedial action, including a change in practice.